Market Pulse Web

 The Circle widgets contain:

-- The Absolute value of the asset, in the middle and in bold
+- The absolute value of the asset, in the middle and in bold

-- The Indicator circle as a visual representation of the relative value, color coded for the value increase and decrease.
+- The indicator circle as a visual representation of the relative value, color coded for the value increase and decrease.

 Sound system

 Initially, we used Geiger counters and metal detectors as our reference for developing the Market Pulse sound system.
 The closer it is to uranium/metal, the higher the frequency and the speed of the sound.
-The same concept is used for our algorithms - the frequency of the played sounds depends on the value above the threshold; the higher the threshold-crossing value, the more frequently the sound is played.

 Example:

-Sound notifications for different bars mean that the corresponding value of that bar in comparison to its previous values has been growing fast enough and has crossed a certain threshold.
-The more frequently sounds are played, the closer the value to the expected maximum value.
+Sound notifications for different bars mean that the corresponding value of that bar in comparison to its previous values has been growing fast enough and has crossed a certain threshold, a threshold that the user can configure.

 So the values can be compared by sound.
-Let’s look at the Volume Pressure
+Let’s look at the Volume Pressure widget:

 Example #1: you hear the sound and over time the frequency of the notifications is increasing.

-- This means the relative value is increasing, in other words something big that requires your attention is happening.
+- This means the relative value is increasing; in other words something big that requires your attention is happening.

 Example #2: you hear the sound and over time the frequency of the notifications is decreasing.